 The "Portability" Tax Break

-The portability provision (which became effective in 2011) lets the surviving spouse use any part of the total exemption -- $10 million for deaths in 2011, $10.24 million for deaths in 2012, and $10.5 million in 2013 -- that isn't used by the first spouse to die.
+The portability provision (which became effective in 2011) lets the surviving spouse use any part of the total exemption -- $10.5 million for deaths in 2013, $10.68 million in 2014 -- that isn't used by the first spouse to die.
 So for most couples, there's no need for an AB trust.